 3. Use security software.

 Both Microsoft and Apple operating systems come with free built-in security software.
-If you want extra protection, install a second security app.
-We really like the free Sophos Home system.
-Keep your security software current by enabling automatic updates.
+If you want extra protection, install a second security app; free ones recommended by Consumer Reports include Bitdefender Free Edition and Avast Free Antivirus.
+Keep security software current by enabling automatic updates.

 4. Use a firewall.